InCommon Federation: Participant Operational Practices

 2.10 Please identify typical classes of applications for which your electronic identity credentials are used within your own organization.

-Authentication to portal system and other enterprise applications, timesharing systems, etc.
+Authentication to My Pitt website and other enterprise applications, timesharing systems, etc.

 Attributes are the information data elements in an attribute assertion you might make to another Federation participant concerning the identity of a person in your identity management system.